canalplus/rx-player/doc/api/Miscellaneous/Local_Manifest_v0.1.md

   1. The first being the segment object (from the `segments` array) of the segment we want to recuperate.
 You can generally discriminate which segment we want from the `time` property of the given segment, which should be unique for that representation.
-  2. The second being the callbacks object, which has the exact same form than the one in `loadInitSegment` (two properties `resolve` and reject).
+  2. The second being the callbacks object, which has the exact same form as the one in `loadInitSegment` (two properties `resolve` and reject).

 - it cannot return null.
 It has to return an `ArrayBuffer` corresponding to the wanted